 Every day is a new chance to be kind and positively impact others through your social media presence.
 Social media has made it easy to spread hate, but it’s also easy to spread joy and positivity.
 Remember that whatever you post on your social media profile will probably be people’s first introduction to your business or brand.
 Speak to people the way you would in person.
 Be considerate of the feelings of others.
 Be open to opportunities for collaboration to create user-generated content with your target audience.

 How the Intern Can Do Social Media Marketing Right.

 Some organisations that desire to look ‘cooler’ than their competitors go further.
 They ask the intern to add LinkedIn, Instagram, Pinterest, and Snapchat.

 When the intern asks for brand-related content, they tell the person to ‘just post about us or our product line’.
 Thus, the perplexed intern posts, churning out dozens of tweets and posts daily.

-They tweet and post about anything they can come up with on the organisation’s products or services.
+They tweet and post about anything they can develop on the organisation’s products or services.

 After tweeting all there is to say about the organisation, its products or services, the intern, not wanting to look incompetent, now goes overboard and posts cat and dog pics as part of the content mix!

-Then they finally go haywire and start posting jokes and memes unrelated to the organisation’s brand on their social account.
+Then they finally go haywire and post jokes and memes unrelated to the organisation’s brand on their social account.

 Alternatively (God forbid), they become disgruntled about the organisation and use its social media channels to vent their frustration through endless ranting in their tweets and posts.

 The intern finally gets another job elsewhere and leaves or gets fired!
 Off they go!
 Together with all the login details to the various social media channels!